Lease plans: no longer an option

 |Brand||Features||Max Data**/billing period||Advertised Cost^^/billing period|

-min. cost $1,560 over 24 month plan period, plus any device repayments
+min. cost $39 over one month plan period, plus any device repayments

-min. cost $2,040 over 24 month plan period, plus any device repayments
+min. cost $49 over one month plan period, plus any device repayments

-min. cost $2,520 over 24 month plan period, plus any device repayments
+min. cost $59 over one month plan period, plus any device repayments

-min. cost $3,000 over 24 month plan period, plus any device repayments
+min. cost $79 over one month plan period, plus any device repayments

 What does leasing a phone mean?

 Most phone-on-a-plan offers mean you’ll pay off your handset as part of your total monthly plan cost.
 Customers sign a contract for a specified plan term – usually 24 months, but sometimes 12, 18, or 36, depending on your telco.
 You’ll make a payment for both your plan and phone each month until your contract is up, after which your device is officially yours to keep.
 If you want to cancel your plan early, you’ll need to pay an early termination fee to cover the remaining cost of your smartphone, but otherwise it’s a fairly straightforward agreement.